 In addition to the Certificate of Release, you must show the Impoundment Officer proof of a valid license, registration, and insurance or financial responsibility to obtain the release of the impounded vehicle.

-Please report to the Traffic Court's Boot & Tow Window in the Customer Service area.
+Please report to the Traffic Division's Boot & Tow Window in the Customer Service area.
 You will need to bring your driver's license or photo ID, the Live Stop Towing report, citations (if issued any) and registration.
 You will be processed to the assigned Judge.